efritz09/MMM-Caltrain/README.md

 https://magicmirror.builders/<br>
 https://github.com/MichMich/MagicMirror

 A transportation module that displays the status of upcoming trains for a user defined station, as well as alerting the user when there have been delays reported across the fleet.

 This module uses the public API provided by [511.org](https://511.org/).

+### Module Status

+This module is considered finished, though I welcome any feedback on design or feature requests.
+I will be maintaining it for the foreseeable future.
+This was my first project using javascript so there are undoubtedly inefficiencies.

 ### Installation

 1. Navigate to your magic mirror modules directory and clone this repo:
 `git clone https://github.com/efritz09/MMM-Caltrain.git`
 2. Navigate into the `MMM-Caltrain` directory, run `npm install request zlib`

 ### Configuration